toddcf/code-snippets/javascript/arrays/loops/reduce.md

 # Reduce

-Use "reduce" to loop through an array and accumulate all the values into a single value.
+Use "reduce" to loop through an array and "reduce" all the values into a single value.

 Useful when calculating averages, etc.

+Note that reduce *will* mutate the original array.

 ## Example: Add all the values of an array